omakase-js/omakase/README.md

 # Omakase

-A JS Stack composed by the folks at Artsy.
+A JS Stack curated by the folks at Artsy.

 ---